-The countries increasingly regard animal and plant health as a key factor in determining whether producers can balance costs and quality.
-However, the issue has become very complex, given the variety of ways in which it affects agriculture and its implications visà-vis methods of control and their environmental impact.
-Food safety has also become a requirement for accessing markets, involving processes like traceability, to identify and establish quality control mechanisms from primary production through to the consumer.
+- 135. The countries increasingly regard animal and plant health as a key factor in determining whether producers can balance costs and quality.
+However, the issue has become very complex, given the variety of ways in which it affects agriculture and its implications vis-à-vis methods control of and their environmental impact.
+Food safety has also become a requirement for accessing involving processes markets. like traceability, to identify and establish quality control mechanisms from primary production through to the consumer.
 Climate change, on the other hand, is making it increasingly difficult to manage health and safety issues in agrifood chains.
-Specialized government agencies, private sector organizations, producers and agroindustries all have to shoulder growing responsibilities in this area.

-IICA will continue to assist the countries in the field of agricultural health and food safety, particularly with the development of policy instruments and modern, harmonized standards; the modernization of national services; the implementation of hemispheric and regional mechanisms for cooperation and information on the subject; the adoption by the countries of international standards; and, the establishment of public-private collaboration mechanisms, as part of the collaboration with the specialized international agencies.
+Specialized government agencies, private organizations, producers sector and agroindustries all have to shoulder growing responsibilities in this area. - 136.
+IICA will continue to assist the countries in the field of agricultural health and food safety, particularly with the development of policy instruments and modern. harmonized standards; the modernization of national services; the implementation of hemispheric and regional mechanisms for cooperation and information on the subject; the adoption by the countries of international standards: and. the establishment of public-private collaboration mechanisms, as part of the collaboration with the specialized international agencies.